A NSW Government website

 • inspecting assets.

-NPWS recognises that drones can sometimes be used in a park for recreational and commercial purposes that are unrelated to park management.
+NSW National Parks and Wildlife Service recognises that drones can sometimes be used in a park for recreational and commercial purposes unrelated to park management.

 Flying drones in parks can impact visitors and disturb native animals.
 Drones can also dangerously interfere with fighting bushfires and other park management activities.
 Careful management of drone use is required to avoid these risks.